spthm/glio/README.md

 block, `None` is set.

 For convenience, particle types may be aliased to readable attribute names.
-A `dict` mapping the available attributes to their corresponding particle type indices is are availabe as `s.ptype_aliases`.
+A `dict` mapping the available attributes to their corresponding particle type indices is availabe as `s.ptype_aliases`.

 For example, for a `GadgetSnapshot`,